Reviewed by Dr. Mary James, ND

 Keep in mind that probiotics are also found in fermented foods like yogurt (live-culture, not the cheap stuff), kefir, kombucha, tempeh, sauerkraut and kim chee.
 Try to regularly include naturally fermented foods in your diet, while minimizing your intake of sweets and simple carbohydrates.

 I realize that you may not want to think too much about the bugs in your intestines.
 But it’s high time you made peace with these microbes!
-They deserve your support, and in doing so, you’ll be taking an important step to feel better.
+They deserve your support, and in doing so, you’ll be taking an important step to feeling better.

 Jumpertz R, Le DS, Turnbaugh PJ, et al. Energy-balance studies reveal associations between gut microbes, caloric load, and nutrient absorption in humans.
 Am J Clin Nutr.
 2011 Jul;94(1):58-65.